The Basic Components of a Desktop Computer Build

 There are a few things to look out for with a CPU that can determine the rest of your build.
 Mainly, does it have integrated graphics, and what does it mean?
 Integrating graphics is a great option if you are only using your computer for work because you do not need a separate graphics card.
 You can save a lot of money this way.
 However, if you are gaming and don’t have integrated graphics, you must buy a separate graphics card.

 Motherboard: The motherboard, aka mobo is like the veins of the computer allowing all the different components to interact with one another.
 You can’t pick any mobo; you must get one that matches the “socket” of your CPU.
-Once you narrow down the socket, you can decide whether you want built-in WiFi, or extra expansion slots.
+The socket won’t be a secret, the CPU will clearly display what type of socket you need and you can find a mobo based on that.

 Your motherboard size will have to match the computer case you decide to build in.
 The sizes are Mini ATX, Micro ATX, ATX, E-ATX.
 Don’t buy a full-sized mobo if you want to fit it all in a micro case.

-Hard Drive Hard Drive is the physical storage of the computer.
-This is where your Operating System(Windows) and programs will install.
-The prices have come down a lot, so you will most likely get an SSD drive for much faster operations.
-Typically a build will have a 500GB SSD for the OS, and if you need extra storage for large files, a lot of pictures, videos, etc., you would buy a second 1TB or larger HDD for extra space.
+You will have a 1TB or 2TB NVMe M.2 SSD for the main Operating System drive, and if you need extra storage for large files, personal videos, movies, a lot of pictures, etc., you would then buy a second 1TB or larger cheaper traditional HDD for extra space.
+While it is slower, it is still good for long term storage of such files.
 Many offices now have network-attached storage, so you may not need to store all the files on your desktop.
+And they are cheap enough to go with 4TB.

 Power Supply Unit aka PSU: Not a lot to say about PSU’s.
 They are pretty universal and fit most computer cases.
 For a light work machine, a 500w will do.
 If you’re going to build a gaming computer, maybe a 650w is a better idea.
 But you almost can’t go wrong with picking a PSU.
 They have the proper fitting and cables to hook to your computer.

 Graphics Card: This is a whole new level of building and goes beyond the basic elementary components of a PC.
 If you are building a gaming computer, you will need a GFX card and a basic idea of what card to buy.
 The market for GFX cards is ever-evolving at a fast rate, so one week’s technology can be next month’s relic.
-If you are ready to pick a card, do a lot of current research on the matter.
-Youtube is full of recent reviews that match your favorite games.

 If you have any questions, be sure to leave a comment, and we’ll help you out.